polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `ids` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the SCALE-encoded array of started request IDs, as returned by `ext_offchain_http_request_start`;
 * `deadline` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the SCALE-encoded Option value ([Definition 200](https://spec.polkadot.network/id-cryptography-encoding#defn-option-type)) containing the UNIX timestamp ([Definition 191](https://spec.polkadot.network/id-cryptography-encoding#defn-unix-time)).
 Passing `None` blocks indefinitely;
 * `out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the buffer of `i32` integers where the request statuses will be stored.
-The number of elements of the buffer must be strictly equal to the number of elements in the `ids` array; otherwise, the function panics.
+The number of elements of the buffer must be strictly equal to the number of elements in the `ids` array; otherwise, execution will be aborted.

 #### ext_offchain_http_response_headers